Grey Stories - Leoni, 32, whose hair changed after she had a baby

 Step two: care range

 ...And great hair has to be maintained with a personalised care routine.
 Choose a combination of shampoo and conditioner from our range that takes into account your hair colour and condition.
-Use our Everything Mask as a weekly, one stop shop treatment for shine and hydration, and to lock in your lovely new colour.
+Use our Miracle Mask as a weekly, one stop shop treatment for shine and hydration, and to lock in your lovely new colour.

 Step three: toning

 If you wish, you can tone your hair at home with our Shade Shots.
-Choose between blonde and brunette, and warm or cool, and add equal parts Shade Shot and Everything Mask and apply to hair.
+Choose between blonde and brunette, and warm or cool, and add equal parts Shade Shot and Miracle Mask and apply to hair.
 This adds a semi-permanent tone and gloss to your hair, which lasts up to ten washes, and can be topped up whenever you feel like it.

 Step four: root concealing